For a pdf of the full brochure please email [email protected]

 13. What performance measures are commonly used in your jurisdiction?

-The common measure of performance is based on the total revenues of the hotel in accordance with the Uniform System of Accounts.
+The common measure of performance is based on occupancy rate, total revenues and GOP of the hotel, RevPAR (revenue per available room) and ADR (average daily rate) calculated in accordance with the Uniform System of Accounts.

 14. Is an operator or owner guarantee common in your jurisdiction?

 As mentioned above, in some cases, the operator may grant capped guaranteed results to the owner.